Jan under Schoolhouse Falls

 And be a friend to man.

 The valley was heavily logged in the 30's and suffered majors fires and erosion in the 60's, so there are almost no old growth trees left.
-Despite this and Duke Power running a major power lane through the area in the late 80's, Panthertown Valley has made a comeback and is now home to a wide variety of flora and fauna, including the carnivorous sundew pictured below that KT spotted.
+Despite this and Duke Power running a major power lane through the area in the late 80's, Panthertown Valley has made a comeback and is now home to a wide variety of flora and fauna, including the carnivorous roundleaf sundew.
 Some of the plants are rare, so please stick to the trails, don't trample vegetation, and try to avoid the moss and lichens growing on the rock faces in the higher altitudes.
 In 1989, the land was purchased from Duke Power by the NC Chapter of the Nature Conservancy and added as part of the Nantahala National Forest - Highlands Ranger District.
 In September '03, Panthertown Valley was officially designated the James and Elspeth Clarke Forest.
 Democrat Clarke served 3 terms in the US House of Representatives and led the 1987-88 effort to obtain funding to transfer Panthertown Valley to the US Forest Service.

 The West Entrance - this entrance is closer to Granny Burrell and Frolictown Creek Falls as well as the views from Blackrock and Big Green Mountains.